jjingtang/JTang-CV/content/authors/admin/_index.md

  #  link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "jingjing.tang-1@student.uts.edu.au"
+email: "jessiejingjingtang@gmail.com"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-Jingjing Tang (汤婧菁) is a current full-time student in University of Canberra.
-Her research interests include Human-Computer Interaction, AR/VR, and data visualisation specifically in sports science.
+Jingjing Tang (汤婧菁) is a professional game developer, an amateur footballer and recently completed the master's degree to become a Data Analyst.
+Her research interests include Human-Computer Interaction, AR/VR, data visualisation, and sports science.
 Her projects include:

 📝 An interactive application for construction by intergrating AR and CNN

-👩🏻‍🔬 Chemistry laboratory and experiments in 3D Virtual Reality world

 🗣️ A Virtual Reality Exposure Therapy application on Public Speaking

+⚽️ A virtual home for women's football news in Chinese (woso-news.com)

 {{< icon name="download" pack="fas" >}} More details are in the {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.